codereserve/elapsed/README.md

 # elapsed
 Elapsed timer Unix/Linux-command

-elapsed is a command-line utility for displaying or logging the elapsed run-time called from within scripts running on Unix, Linux, or MacOS.
-Will also run on Windows within a Linux sub-system or with minimal modification.
-Provides a simple means of outputing intervening and final elapsed times from scripts while supporting long running scripts that can run for days.
+elapsed is a command-line utility written in the C programming language.
+This tool was created for displaying or logging the elapsed run-time from within scripts.
+Runs on Unix, Linux, or MacOS (terminal).
+This will also run on Windows within a Linux sub-system or with minimal modification.

+elapsed provides a simple means of outputting intervening and final elapsed times from your scripts.
+It supports long-running scripts that can run for days.

+Output examples:
+    12.912 seconds
+    1 minute 48.043 seconds
+    1 day 0 hours 17 minutes 54.941 seconds

 elapsed requires nothing special to be built or run, uses only standard C libraries.